 The Elm Farm Site, that has been refurbished, also offers a great conference centre, an education zone and a two and a half mile farm trail that is open to the public.
 Along the trail there are observation platforms and areas of interest such as ditches and streams.

 If you are interested in helping ORC in 2015 with regard to supporting the development of new projects ORC welcomes donations no matter how small.
 The organisation does get government funding but any extra funds are always helpful.
-Donating is facilitated at the website.
+Donating is facilitated at the Organic Research Centre.
 Further information regarding ORC is also available at the website.

 - Organic Research Centre